pdaly14/Direct-Messaging/readme.md

+This is the first foundation of the app.
+To find specific versions, search for a branch with the version name.
+For the latest untested version, refer to the master branch.

 WARNING

 This is not secure whatsoever, and is also the first project I have ever made.
 I would not even recommend reading these files, let alone using them.
 If you are looking for the very latest version, refer to the master branch.